-Saltstone Disposal Facility Waste Incidental to ReprocessingAiken, South Carolina
+Saltstone Disposal Facility (SDF) for Waste Incidental to ReprocessingAiken, South Carolina

 Operator: U.S. Department of Energy

-General Description of Saltstone Disposal Facility Waste Incidental to Reprocessing
+General Description of Saltstone Disposal Facility for Waste Incidental to Reprocessing

 The Saltstone Facility consists of two facility segments, the SPF, which receives and treats salt solution to produce solidified saltstone, and the SDF, which consists of existing vaults and projected FDCs used for the final disposal of the solidified saltstone.
 The SPF is permitted by the State of South Carolina as a wastewater treatment facility.
 The SDF is permitted by the State of South Carolina as a Class 3 Landfill.